ronakupadhyaya/Horizons-week-05/day1/homazon/README.md

 ### Part 6.
 Payment and Checkout

 Payment info is a bit more complicated.
-After the user has successfully saved their shipping info, direct them to another form to enter payment info.
 You'll use an embedded Stripe form for this.
 Stripe does the hard work, collecting and validating the credit card info, and returning a token.